topStrip1

 • Medicaid: Medicaid covers mental health services, including depression therapy, for eligible individuals.
 The extent of coverage and cost-sharing requirements vary depending on the state.

-One of the most noticeable benefits of therapies is their ability to improve symptoms of depression.
-Depression therapy can help boost mood, reduce feelings of sadness or hopelessness, and increase energy levels.
+1.)
+Boosting mood and energy: Depression therapy can help boost mood, reduce feelings of sadness or hopelessness, and increase energy levels.
 This can make it easier to carry out daily activities and improve the overall quality of life.

 Frequently Asked Questions